PurpleAvatar/multiscale_biological_modeling/index.md

 [Get started!](prologue){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Meet the team

-This course was lovingly put together by a professor and a team of students in Carnegie Mellon University's [Computational Biology Department](http://cbd.cmu.edu).
-You can meet us on our [Meet the Team](meet-the-team) page.

-## Contact

-Whether you are a student who would like to provide us with a testimonial, or an instructor interested in adopting this material for your own courses, we would be happy to hear from you.
-Please reach out to us on the [Contact](contact) page.

-## Current offline projects

-## Course survey and testimonials
+## Course survey

+## Testimonials

-* If you are a learner who enjoyed this course, we would love to hear from you.
+If you are a learner who enjoyed this course, we would love to hear from you.

 * The first way is through a survey (use the Google form from P4L as a template.)